Stay safer and find legal ground while hunting across the United States. You just need that little app you already have on your phone – Gaia GPS.

 With nearly 640 million acres of public land available for use by hunters the Public Land overlay make quick work of showing the location of public land and the managing agency.

-Combining the Private Land overlay, with the Public Land overlay and your state’s game management units produces the ultimate hunt map for any hunter not matter if you are chasing elusive bighorn sheep in the Montana backcountry or working bird dogs through the savannahs of Georgia.
+Combining the Private Land overlay, with the Public Land overlay and your state’s game management units produces the ultimate hunt map for any hunter not matter if you are chasing elusive bighorn sheep in the Montana backcountry or working bird dogs through the savannas of Georgia.

 Gaia GPS includes dozens of great base maps, however, hunters will benefit the most from these base maps:

 Gaia Topo not only makes a great map layer for discovering trails and access points; it also helps identify key land features like funnels, tucked away creek draws, and hidden meadows.
 Check out Gaia Topo here.

 USFS Classic & USFS 2016

-Scout From Within the App or on gaiagps.com
+Scout from within the App or on gaiagps.com

 When you scout with Gaia GPS, you should adjust your map layers to highlight the best data for your hunt.
 For the base map, try Gaia Topo, Satellite Imagery, or one of the USFS options.
 Then add any of the hunting overlays and adjust their transparency to create the prefect hunt map.